djaus2/BruceEckel.github.io/_posts/using-github-pages.md

 os.startfile(postname) # Windows only, but there's a Mac equivalent
 ```

 Because this program is typically started from the explorer, to get input (the name of the post) I decided to try using a popup window dialog.
 After playing around for awhile I discovered the [EasyGUI library](http://easygui.sourceforge.net/), which reduces an input dialog box to a single line, although you do have to install the external library.
-If this doesn't work for you, you can replace it with Python's **raw_input()**.
+When I found it, the site declared it a non-maintained project, although it did work.
+If EasyGUI doesn't work for you, you can replace it with Python's **raw_input()**.
 If you don't want to install an external package, you can use Python's built-in **TkInter** library, here's a simple example (**TkInterInputWindow.bat** in the Github repository):

 ```python
 @setlocal enabledelayedexpansion && python -x "%~f0" %* & exit /b !ERRORLEVEL!